habitat-sh/core-plans/README_TEMPLATE_FOR_PLANS.md

 *(This is only required for service packages, not [binary wrapper packages](https://www.habitat.sh/docs/best-practices/#binary-wrapper-packages)))*

 (Optional, but recommended)

+How would a user monitor the health of this surface at the application layer?

 This is separate from information about Habitat's HTTP API monitoring service.
 This section should include some suggestions about how someone could monitor the application or service outside of Habitat - i.e. using something like sumologic, logstash, etc.  It does not need to be prescriptive, but should include some suggestions of where someone might start.